ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Troubleshooting.md

 (Oli please could you write this section)

-## Trying to Add a New Computer doesn't work
+## Add a New Computer doesn't work

 There is an button on the Computers page labelled `Add New Computer`.